X icon white, transparent background.

 The employee perspective

-Effective retention agreements prioritize employee needs and benefits.
+An effective retention bonus agreement prioritizes employee needs and benefits.
 They recognize top performers for their work and make them feel valued.
 Such contracts also show staff members that their employer envisions a future with them, so they feel more secure about their jobs.

 What would motivate them to stay at the company? — If someone considers resigning, the retention agreement should address the biggest underlying causes.
 For example, if a team member is hoping for an internal promotion but doesn’t qualify for any open positions, the agreement could include a new job title.